-The number of migrants from India to Britain may not change but chances are Indian students studying in UK can get access to other EU countries, if Indian markets are desperate to establish ties with the EU market.
+The number of migrants from India to Britain may remain same but chances are Indian students studying in UK can get access to other EU countries, if Indian markets are desperate to establish ties with the EU market.

 Depreciation of the pound

-As I mentioned earlier, lesser sterling pound value could increase more number of Indian students in the UK, making it as their preferred destination for study or job.
-Moreover, the visa rules to find a job after completing your studies may also be relaxed in the UK.
+As I mentioned earlier, lesser sterling pound value could increase more number of Indian students in the UK, making it as their preferred study or job destination.
+Moreover, the visa rules to search for a job after completing your studies may also be relaxed in the UK.
 As per The Hindu; 30 June’16 – the paper work for the visa procedure will remain same, that is, separate for UK and Europe; so no worries on that!

 Education & Job prospects

-Brexit could also create more attraction towards the STEM (science, technology, engineering, mathematics) field by Indian students, since the universities will be in dire need for more resources.
+Brexit could also create more attraction towards the STEM (science, technology, engineering, mathematics) field, since the universities will be in dire need for more resources.